wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 ![A screenshot of the Geo Map chart](images/geo-map-chart.png)

 You can use the Geo Map chart to visualize your ingested data by location.
+Currently, the Geo Map chart allows you to visualize data ingested by a cloud provider, such as Amazon Web Services, Microsoft Azure, Google Cloud Platform, and so on.
+The location information is based on the cloud provider regions that are sent as metric tags, such as **Region** or **Zone**.

 To view the information by location, on the **Map View** tab, from the **Tag Keys** drop-down menu, you must always select a tag key, for example **Region**.